kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 ................................

 Zincblende is a very common crystal structure of semiconductors.
-It is a face-centered cuubic crystal with two unequivalent atoms in the unit cell (i.e. two different types of atoms, unlike diamond which has the same crystal structure, but to equivalent atoms per unit cell).
+It is a face-centered cubic crystal with two inequivalent atoms in the unit cell (i.e. two different types of atoms, unlike diamond which has the same crystal structure, but to equivalent atoms per unit cell).

-It is very easily generated in kwant with `kwant.lattice.general`:
+It is very easily generated in Kwant with `kwant.lattice.general`:

 .. literalinclude:: plot_zincblende.py
     :start-after: #HIDDEN_BEGIN_zincblende1